BujSet/CS_760_Ohio_COVID_Project/README.md

 num_neighbors specifies how many zipcodes to consider as neighboring

 num_folds specifies the number of folds to use for cross validation

+## Running Nearest Neighbors Regression

+To run the Nearest Neighbors Regression, open the Inverse_Distance_Analysis.ipynb Jupyter Notebook.

+Select from dropdown menus a Run All Cells option

+All features are run simultaneously to improve efficency and the results will be exported as csv's due to the number of results compute.